BRACERS Notes

 135543

 BR is grateful for the gift of a Sung bowl and maintains that Chinese culture is being ruined by Western contact.
-Carl Johan Sonning is founder of the Sonning Prize (which BR received recently).
+He identifies Carl Johan Sonning as founder of the Sonning Prize (which BR received recently).

 Transcription provided by Nicholas Marlowe Rare Books.